grpc/proposal/L41-node-server-async-bind.md

 ## Rationale

-The sematics of `bindAsync` would be identical to the semantics of `bind` except it is asynchronous, so the name communicates that.
+The semantics of `bindAsync` would be identical to the semantics of `bind` except it is asynchronous, so the name communicates that.
 Keeping the semantics and API as similar as possible minimizes the work need to transition between the two.
 We could also implement the asynchrony using promises, but a callback based API is more consistent with the rest of the existing API.
 In the future, promise support could be added, perhaps by returning a promise when no callback is provided.

 ## Implementation

-I (@murgatroid99) will implement this in the grpc library as soon as this proposal is accpeted, and in the @grpc/grpc-js library as part of the server implementation.
+I (@murgatroid99) will implement this in the grpc library as soon as this proposal is accepted, and in the @grpc/grpc-js library as part of the server implementation.